aws-cloudformation/cloudformation-guard/GRAMMAR.md

 variable = 1*(alphanum / "_")

-;The below definitions define right hand side values for both assignments and comparisons assignment-value = number / list-value / unquoted-string; assignment values can be valid json lists, csv for non json lists, or unquoted strings eq-value =  unquoted-string / regex / variable-dereference; comparisons using equality operators are simply stripped of whitespace and compared. regex patterns are matched greater-less-value = number / variable-dereference; all non equality comparison operators require numbers for comparison. list-value = csv / array / variable-dereference; lists are comma separated or JSON arrays defined in the below JSON abnf variable-dereference =  ("%" variable) / ("%{" variable "}" ); regular and environment variables, respectively regex = "/" vchar-sp "/"; regular expression in rust regex syntax: https://docs.rs/regex/1.3.9/regex/#syntax csv = csv-value *(value-separator csv-value); if json array is not valid, cfn-guard will split by commas to make a list (elements can be null) csv-value = [unquoted-string] unquoted-string = VCHAR vchar-sp; unquoted string used in the RHS of cfn-guard assignments and equality comparisons.
+;The below definitions define right hand side values for both assignments and comparisons assignment-value = number / list-value / unquoted-string; Assignment values can be valid json lists, csv for non json lists, or unquoted strings. eq-value =  unquoted-string / regex / variable-dereference; Comparisons using equality operators are simply stripped of whitespace and compared.
+Regex patterns are matched. greater-less-value = number / variable-dereference; All non equality comparison operators require numbers for comparison. list-value = csv / array / variable-dereference; Lists are comma separated or JSON arrays defined in the below JSON abnf. variable-dereference =  ("%" variable) / ("%{" variable "}" ); Regular and environment variables, respectively regex = "/" vchar-sp "/"; Regular expression in rust regex syntax: https://docs.rs/regex/1.3.9/regex/#syntax csv = csv-value *(value-separator csv-value); If json array is not valid, cfn-guard will split by commas to make a list (elements can be null) csv-value = [unquoted-string] unquoted-string = VCHAR vchar-sp; Unquoted string used in the RHS of cfn-guard assignments and equality comparisons.

 wildcard = %s"*"
 vchar-sp = *(VCHAR / WSP)